luizzwaltrick/luizzwaltrick/README.md

 # Hi there 👋, I'm Luiz Waltrick

-I'm a Backend developer, programming student, Python enjoyer and Linux Lover.
+Cybersecurity Analyst, programming student, Python enjoyer and Linux Lover.

-I'm currently learning and exploring new technologies in the world of backend development.
+I'm currently learning and exploring new technologies in the world of Backend Development and Cybersecurity.

 # You can find me on: